 strict_types¶

 strict_types is an execution directive, that makes PHP more strict when applying the types.
-In particular, it doesn’t cast values automatically, but raise an error.
+In particular, it doesn’t cast scalar values automatically, but raise an error.

 <?php